 This full year course is designed for the serious student who wants to explore career options related to the music recording/production industry.
 Through class work, independent projects, and solo or ensemble rehearsal, students will learn the skills, theory, and techniques of music recording and production.
 Students should have some previous training in music-either vocal or instrumental.
-Using today's music studio technology and techniques, students will create recorded works in many different styles. • Students must enroll in sections A and B in order to participate in section C. At the end of section C, students will have the opportunity to take a project through the pre-production, recording, editing, mixing, and mastering processes. • Successful completion of this course, Music Production 1A, B or C, satisfies the one credit Minnesota Arts graduation standard.
-Music Production 2 7771 Music Production 2A 7772 Music Production 2B 7773 Music Production 2C Grade: 11, 12 Site: School of Environmental Studies and Apple Valley High School Prerequisite: Music Production 1A-1C or Instructor Approval Length: Two Periods, Full Year Recommended
+Using today's music studio technology and techniques, students will create recorded works in many different styles. • Students must enroll in sections A and B in order to participate in section C.

+During section C, students will have the opportunity to take a project through the pre-production, recording, editing, mixing, and mastering processes. • Successful completion of this course, Music Production 1A, B or C, satisfies the one credit Minnesota Arts graduation standard.
+Advanced Music Production 7771 Advanced Music Production A 7772 Advanced Music Production B 7773 Advanced Music Production C Grade: 11, 12 Site: School of Environmental Studies and Apple Valley High School Prerequisite: Instructor Approval Length: 1, 2 or 3 Trimesters (depending on project)

-The Music Production 2 class is for those students who are dedicated to making a career in music production.
-In this class, students will spend more time with audio systems purchase/ setup/care, in-depth knowledge of microphones/recording techniques, and advanced production techniques.
+Advanced Music Production is intended for students who have successfully completed Music Production and intend to pursue a career in the field.
+The course combines elements of independent study, mentorship, and portfolio work and acceptance into the course is subject to instructor approval.
+Advanced Music Production students will explore audio systems purchase/set-up/care, develop in-depth knowledge of microphones/recording techniques, and apply advanced production techniques.
 Students will be expected to research and apply technical recording and production concepts as they work on larger scale projects.
-Students will finish the class by presenting a portfolio of their work that demonstrates their knowledge of music production.

-• Successful completion of this course, Music Production 2A, B or C, satisfies the one credit Minnesota Arts graduation standard.
+Students will finish the class by presenting a portfolio of their work that demonstrates their knowledge of music production. • Successful completion of this course, Music Production and Advanced Music Production, satisfies the one credit Minnesota Arts graduation standard.
+Vehicle Services 7774 Vehicle Services A 7775 Vehicle Services B 7776 Vehicle Services C Grade: 11, 12 Site: Rosemount High School Prerequisite: None Length: Two Periods, Full Year Recommended

-PAGE 8 CAREER DEVELOPMENT

-Vehicle Services

-7774 Vehicle Services A 7775 Vehicle Services B 7776 Vehicle Services C Grade: 11, 12

-Site: Rosemount High School

-Prerequisite: None

-Length: Two Periods, Full Year Recommended